ahmed-alhindawi/rt_gene/README.md

 ## RT-GENE (Gaze Estimation)

 ### License + Attribution
 The RT-GENE code is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Commercial usage is not permitted.
-If you use this dataset or the code in a scientific publication, please cite the following [paper](http://openaccess.thecvf.com/content_ECCV_2018/html/Tobias_Fischer_RT-GENE_Real-Time_Eye_ECCV_2018_paper.html):

 ### Overview + Accompanying Dataset
 The code is split into four parts, each having its own README contained.
 There is also an accompanying [dataset](https://zenodo.org/record/2529036) [(alternative link)](https://goo.gl/tfUaDm) to the code.
 For more information, other datasets and more open-source software please visit the Personal Robotic Lab's website: <https://www.imperial.ac.uk/personal-robotics/software/>.